-A proper shut-down company process will give your creditors and customers clear notice of your business's closure, an important step toward limiting the amount of time you may be subjected to lawsuits.
+A proper company shut-down process will give your creditors and customers clear notice of your business's closure, an important step towards limiting the amount of time you may be subjected to lawsuits.

-The directors should prepare a Liquidation Plan for approval which specifies the following:
+The directors should prepare a liquidation plan for approval, specifying the following.

-Once the Plan has been approved by a Resolution of the Directors, it must then be authorized by a Resolution of the Shareholders.
-It is required that the liquidation plan is sent to all shareholders regardless of whether such resolution is to be passed in a general meeting or in writing.
+Once the liquidation plan has been approved by a resolution of the directors, it must then be authorised by a resolution of the shareholders.
+It is required that the liquidation plan is sent to all shareholders, regardless of whether such resolution is to be passed at a general meeting or in writing.

-After being formally appointed, the liquidator has strict time frames to undertake liquidation process, following documents must be filed at the Registry of Corporate Affairs.
+After being formally appointed, the liquidator has strict time frames to undertake the liquidation process and file the following documents with the Registry of Corporate Affairs.

-The timeframe to complete take from 4 weeks to 4 months depends on your company jurisdiction.
+The time frame for completion is from 4 weeks to 4 months, depending on your company’s jurisdiction.

-For a company incorporated in Hong Kong, Singapore, UK, and the US, if you have business locally you have to fill tax reporting and audit related as well as closed all bank account in the local country before Step 4.
+For a company incorporated in Hong Kong, Singapore, UK or the US, if you do business locally you have to file tax reports and audit-related documents, as well as closing all bank account in the local country, before step 4.